Emergency Vet in Clarkesville, GA

 • Surgery.
 Sometimes pets need to be brought into surgery to repair internal injuries.

-• Broken bone setting.
-We set broken bones for animals to help them heal quickly and properly.
+• Fracture Repair.
+We set broken bones / fractures for animals to help them heal quickly and properly.
 Your pet's veterinarian will also help relieve your pet's pain during the healing process.

-For more information on our emergency vet services or to book an appointment, please call our office at (706) 839-7387.
+For more information on our emergency vet services or to book an appointment, please call our office as soon as possible.